GitJuski/Linux-servers/h3-GJ(In progress).md

 ## Two websites with two names (optional)

 Here I was supposed configure two websites with the single device.
 I started at 5:51 PM and first I decided to quickly check the "name-based virtual host support" page from Apache (s.a).
-I clearly states how it's done so I got to work.
+It clearly states how it's done so I got to work.
 I opened the enabled conf which was the hattu.example.com.conf and added the muumi details as another virtualhost.

 ![38](Screenshots/3/38.png)

 ![39](Screenshots/3/39.png)

-This time I decided to use NANO and this time also I wrote the info manually.
-Restarted for a good measure.
+This time I decided to use NANO and I also wrote the info manually.
+Restarted for good measure.

 ![40](Screenshots/3/40.png)